 The Business of Short-Term Rental & Property Management

-Another fantastic vacation rental operations group if you’re starting in the property management business, with members offering helpful tips for managers and would-be managers to grow professionally.
+This is another fantastic vacation rental operations group if you’re starting in the property management business, with members offering helpful tips for managers and would-be managers to grow professionally.
 Although the focus is on property management, you’ll still find great conversation threads on universal topics that affect every vacation rental operation like marketing, pricing, turnover and cleaning, etc.

 Focus on finance & investing